excludarr/excludarr/README.md

 ```

 > NOTE: If you want to exclude any of the series listed in the table, just copy the title and paste it in your configuration file under `sonarr -> excludes`.
+> NOTE: If you want to exclude movies with a specific tag on Sonarr, just add the tag label to `sonarr -> tags_to_exclude`.

 ## Docker

-To use this setup using Docker, you can use the `haijeploeg/excludarr` container.
+To use this setup using Docker, you can use the `barsa/excludarr` container.
 You can use the following environment variables:

 Variable | Default | Description
 --- | --- | ---